johnstonskj/johnstonskj.github.io/quotes.md

 projects that you want to succeed._
 — **Martin Fowler**

-_A primary cause of complexity is that software vendors uncritically adopt almost any feature that users want._
-— **Niklaus Wirth**

 _The best way to get a project done faster is to start sooner._
 — **Jim Highsmith**